Justice Delayed; Justice Denied: Man Settles with County After Being Held Seven Months After Molestation Charges Were Disproven

 These fixed fee contracts often go to the lowest bidders and can create some perverse incentives.
 It is the legal version of the recent case of a sheriff being able to pocket any money that he saves from the food allowance of prisoners.

-5 Responses to “Justice Delayed; Justice Denied: Man Settles with County After Being Held Seven Months After Molestation Charges Were Disproven”
+5 thoughts on “Justice Delayed; Justice Denied: Man Settles with County After Being Held Seven Months After Molestation Charges Were Disproven”

 There were points in the trial where individual jury members literally gasped out loud as they heard testimony about the criminal justice system in Grant County.
 At conclusion of the trial Judge Quackenbush told the panel that their verdict should sent a clear message to the Grant County Commissioners, Judges, and Prosecutors that their criminal justice system is broken.